 I can imagine a scenario where wind is passing by a “natural bamboo flute” and a nearby tribe being spooked by its haunting sound until a visiting kid from the next village finds it playing in the wind.
-He stares at the blow hole, gets the idea to blow it and pulls the flute down and starts playing.
+He stares at the blow hole, feels the wind passing causing sound and gets the idea to pull the old dry bamboo flute down and starts playing.
 Soon everybody in the tribe wants one and the flutes get perfected.

-From the shepherds pipe or flute, I guess we branch off and get the side blown Fife.
-And also found in China 3000 years ago.
-From the shepherds flute, which must have been like the end blown Pennywhistle we see the flute evolve into the Recorder.
-The fife went on to get larger and deeper with more keys.
-In the second half of the seventeenth century French flutemaker Jacques Hotteterre modeled and improved many of the woodwinds of his day.
+The open hole coconut, a stone with hole and piece of bamboo with a bee hole would have morphed into the fife.
+In time it got larger and deeper with keys to play more notes.
+In the second half of the seventeenth century French flute maker Jacques Hotteterre modeled and improved many of the woodwinds of his day.
 Then came the amazing Boehm flute in 1847, which is the father of the modern flute.
 Theobald Boehm (1794-1881) was a Bavarian flute virtuoso who played at the royal court in Munich, Germany and changed the world with his concert silver flute.

 Alas, welcome to my office where you will find Bamboo Flutes from different cultures and the very cool Bamboo Sax.